Kew Gardens Palm House with vibrant flower beds in London.

 Get your booking confirmed instantly

-Listen to the stories of the Kew Gardens staff spanning 200 years at the Leafy Legacies exhibition and marvel at artist Marc Quinn's masterpieces.
+Discover over two centuries' worth of stories from the Kew Gardens staff during the Leafy Legacies exhibition and appreciate Marc Quinn’s artistic creations.

 Entry to Kew Gardens and Palace